 A “Sound Matter Moment”

-I’m pretty sure most of us forget sometimes… if we’re being honest that is.
+I’m pretty sure some of us forget sometimes… if we’re being honest that is.
 Forget about the struggles we all go through to achieve things in life.
 Whether little things, or big things… they’re the things that matter.
 At least, that matter to us.

 We do this because we want.
 We want a good life, maybe a better life, for us and for ours.
 But sometimes, what we want, and what we get, are far apart of course.